FlexMeasures/flexmeasures/documentation/services.rst

 .. _services:

 **************************************************
-Services of the |FLEXMEASURES_PLATFORM_NAME| Platform
+Services of the FlexMeasures Platform
 **************************************************

 Monitoring
 -------------

-The |FLEXMEASURES_PLATFORM_NAME| platform continuously reads in meter data from your assets.
+The FlexMeasures platform continuously reads in meter data from your assets.
 To assist your maintenance, it can alert you to situations which need your attention:

 * Breaches of thresholds (protect devices)
 * Data gaps & strange outliers (assure data quality)